From space centres to UNESCO protected heritage sites, theme parks and castles – here are nine UK family attractions you won’t want to miss -

 1. National Space Centre, Leicester

 Top of the list of fun things to do with family is a trip to the brilliant National Space Centre in Leicester.
-Home to six interactive galleries, a 42m Rocket Tower and the country’s largest planetarium, it’s a fun and fascinating day out that the kids will remember in light years to come!
+Home to six interactive galleries, a 42m Rocket Tower and the country’s largest planetarium, it’s a fun and fascinating day out that the kids will remember for light years to come!
 Take a tour into space, come face-to-face with astronauts, and walk through a mocked-up international space station, before coming down to earth.

 Getting there – by car, it’s just off the A6, two miles north of Leicester City Centre.
 Head to the Birstall Park and Ride site for a shuttle bus.
 By train, Leicester is the nearest train station, from here you can take a taxi or the 54 bus, which takes 10m.
+Kids aged 5-15 get discounted child tickets, while toddlers travel free.

 2. Legoland, Windsor